 The POWs made their way north against the flow of Japanese horse artillery and trucks which were moving south.
 At times, they would slip on something wet and slippery which were the remains of a man killed by Japanese artillery the day before.
 When dawn came, the walking became easier but as the sun rose it became hotter and the POWs began to feel the effects of thirst.
 It was at this time that the POWs saw a group of Filipinos being marched by the Japanese.
 Looking at them, they realized that they had been hungry, but the Filipinos had been starving.

 When the men crossed the Lamao River, they smelled the sweet smell of death.
 The Japanese had heavily bombed the area causing many casualties and many of the dead lay partially in the river.
 The air corps POWs in front of them ran to the river and drank.
 Many would later die from dysentery at Camp O’Donnell.
-At Limay on April 11th, the officers with the rank of major or above were put into a schoolyard.
+At Limay on April 11, the officers with the rank of major or above were put into a schoolyard.
 The officers were told that they would be driven the rest of the march.
 At 4:00 AM, the officers were put into trucks for an unknown destination.
 It was there that the lower-ranking officers and the enlisted men joined the main column of POWs being marched out of Bataan.
 For the first time, they began to witness the abuse of POWs as they walked through Balanga to Orani.
 At Orani, the men were put into a bullpen where they were ordered to lie down.
 In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, they received their first food.

 When they resumed the march they were marched at a faster pace.
 The guards also seemed to be nervous about something.
-The POWs made their way to just north of Hermosa. where the road went from gravel to concrete, and the change of surface made the march easier.
-When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
+The POWs made their way to an area just north of Hermosa. where the road went from gravel to concrete, and the change of surface made the march easier.
+When the POWs were allowed to sit down, those who attempted to lie down were jabbed with bayonets.
 The POWs continued the march, and for the first time in months, it began to rain which felt great and many men attempted to get drinks.
 When they arrived at San Fernando, the POWs were put into another bullpen and remained until they were ordered to form detachments of 100 men.

 At some point marched the POWs were marched to the train station, where they were packed into small wooden boxcars known as, “forty or eights.”
 They were called this since each car could hold forty men or eight horses, but the Japanese packed 100 men into each car and shut the doors.
 The heat in the cars was unbearable and many POWs died but could not fall to the floors since there was no room for them to fall.
-The POWs rode the train to Capas were they disembarked the cars.
+The POWs rode the train to Capas where they disembarked the cars.
 As they left the cars, the dead fell to the floors.
 The POWs walked the last eight kilometers to Camp O’Donnell which was pressed the camp into use as a POW camp on April 1, 1942.

-There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
+There was only one water faucet in the camp, and the prisoners stood in line for two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
-This situation improved when a second faucet was added.
+This was often done so the Japanese could bathe and wanted more water.
 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
-In addition, water for cooking had to be carried three miles from a river to the camp and mess kits could not be washed.
+In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 This situation improved when a second faucet was added by the POWs who found the piping and dug the trench for the waterline.
 When the Japanese turned the water off, the POWs had the ability to turn it back on again without the Japanese knowing.

 There was not enough housing for the POWs and most slept under buildings or on the ground.
 The barracks were designed for 40 men but those who did sleep in one slept in a barracks it was with as many as 80 to 120 men.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
-Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
+Yohio Tsuneyoshi, asking for medical supplies.
+He was told never to write another letter.
 The ranking American officer asked the Japanese for medical supplies, additional food, and materials to repair the roofs because they were leaking.
 This resulted in his being beaten with a broadsword.

-The Archbishop of Manila sent a truckload of medical supplies to the camp, the Japanese commandant refused to allow the truck into the camp.
-When the Japanese Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.
+The Archbishop of Manila sent a truckload of medical supplies to the camp, and Tsuneyoshi refused to allow the truck into the camp.
+The Japanese Red Cross sent a truck of medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 A second truck was sent by the Red Cross with medical supplies, but it was turned away at the gate of the camp.

-The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
+The POWs in the camp hospital lay on the floor elbow to elbow and only one medic – of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
-The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.
+The Japanese finally acknowledge that they had to do something, so they opened a new POW camp at Cabanatuan.

-his parents received two letters from the War Department.
-The first arrived in May 1942.
+His parents received a letter from the War Department in May 1942.

 “Dear Mrs. M. Choate:

 “According to War Department records, you have been designated as the emergency addressee if Private James C. Choate, 35,100,547, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.